Druvamayor/devops-and-aws-cloud-computing/Devops-pipeline-with-jenkins-bucketS3-github/Readme.md

 <span>![</span><span></span><span>]</span><span>(</span><span>![Screenshot](assets/12.2.png)</span><span>)</span>

-- Verify the deployment of your website your domain (In my case vwggycommon.com).
+- Verify the deployment of your website on your domain (In my case veggycommon.com).

 <span>![</span><span></span><span>]</span><span>(</span><span>![Screenshot](assets/12.3.png)</span><span>)</span>

 Congratulations!
-You've successfully set up a basic DevOps pipeline using AWS and Jenkins.
+You've successfully set up a DevOps pipeline using AWS S3 Bucket, GitHub and Jenkins.
-Whenever I update my code, I'll initiate the build process in Jenkins to deploy the changes.
-This action can also be automated, triggering the deployment whenever new code is pushed or changes are made.
+This action is automated, triggering the deployment whenever new code or commit is pushed or any changes are made.

 This pipeline can serve as a foundation for expanding your DevOps practices, incorporating additional tools, and automating more aspects of your development lifecycle.